-In hindsight, how many people suspected something was wrong with the girl who couldn’t look you in the eyes.
-Who kept her head down.
-Who looked at Butch before speaking.
+In hindsight, how many people – friends, neighbors, teachers, social workers, church members – suspected something was wrong with this girl.
+The one who couldn’t look you in the eyes.
+The one who always kept her head down.
+The one who routinely looked at Butch before speaking.

-Every day she relived the ordeal– with excruciating shame that no one should ever feel.
+Every day my daughter relived the ordeal– with excruciating shame that no one should ever feel.

 For nearly two decades, she’s endured the ups and downs that victims know too well – often when least expected.
 Blamed and then shamed again.
 Then targeted as a trouble maker who many insisted didn’t care.